 Generally most of the time, a pawn is promoted to a queen.
-But in certain positions you can also promote it to a rook, knight or a bishop.
+But in certain positions, you can also promote it to a rook, knight, or bishop.

 If while promoting there are no extra queens then as per the FIDE rules, you can pause the clock and ask the arbiter for help.
 In some cases (under US Chess Federation rules and in casual games) even an inverted rook is used as a promoted pawn.

 Here are some helpful resources that will clarify your doubts about pawn promotion.